 - Improved pedal rigidity and higher braking force for enhanced feel

-- Quick-ratio power steering system for crisp handling maneuvers
+- Quick-ratio power steering system for crisp handling

 - Variable-capacity power-steering pump for excellent driver feedback and improved fuel efficiency